Why Open Banking?

-- Supports multiple programing language clients: C++, C#/.NET, Node.js, Golang, Python, Scala and others
+- Supports multiple programming language clients: Java, C++, C#/.NET, Node.js, Golang, Python, Scala

 - Scale-up and scale-out of system resources

-- Ready-made connectors to consume events from various sources
+- Ready-made connectors to consume events from various data sources

 - Easy to embed or integrate based on industry-standard APIs, which is critical to Open Banking

-Both Hazelcast IMDG and Jet do not have any dependencies and hence can be embedded in other applications.
-Built in Java, it is also very easy to integrate with other applications.
-Services built using Hazelcast Open Banking Platform can be integrated with middleware like an ESB (Enterprise Service Bus) such as Mulesoft to be exposed through APIs in the Open Banking ecosystem.
+The Hazelcast Platform is very easy to integrate with other applications and services.
+It can be integrated with middleware like an Enterprise Service Bus (ESB), such as Kong or Mulesoft, to be exposed through APIs in the Open Banking ecosystem.